How to Refresh Hair After Exercising

 Once my roots have dried a bit on their own, I then blow dry them.
 Since I haven’t wet my entire head, this only takes about 5 minutes, and then I am all good to go.
 Easy peasy!

 The Drybar Dry Shampoo has been my go-to dry shampoo for the last few years.
 It works great, and it gives your roots a bit of lift which I love.

-Now, I still fully wash my hair a couple times a week (like 2-3 depending on my workouts), but my new “after a workout” haircare routine really cuts down on the amount of time I spend on my hair each day.
+Now, I still fully wash my hair a couple of times a week (like 2-3 depending on my workouts), but my new “after a workout” haircare routine really cuts down on the amount of time I spend on my hair each day.